 - San Mauro (18% working interest

-At Torrente Cigno, low-grade natural gas production is used to generate a highly profitable electricity production of approximately 900 MWh per month.
+At Torrente Cigno, low-grade natural gas production is used to generate profitable electricity production of approximately 900 MWh per month.
 Italy offers a series of very attractive opportunities for junior exploration and production companies, specifically in relation to natural gas.

 We consider the key advantages of operating in Italy to be the following: